 Engineering and Technology

 The Kimmel School offers three programs accredited by the Accreditation Board for Engineering and Technology (ABET).
 Our EE program is accredited by the Engineering Accreditation Committee of ABET.
-The on-campus ET Applied Systems program and ECET program are accredited by the Technology Accreditation Committee of ABET.
+The on-campus ET Applied Systems program and ECET program are accredited by the Engineering Technology Accreditation Committee of ABET.
 All three undergraduate programs meet or exceed accreditation standards set for the preparation of electrical engineers, engineering technologists, computer engineering technologists and computer engineers.

 The Kimmel School's undergraduate construction management program is accredited by